FURNITURE FROM THE NORTHERN PROVINCES

 Until the late 1980s, very few Korean pieces from the northern part of the peninsula were available on the market.
 After the opening of China, some began to slowly appear at its border with North Korea, in the northern Chinese provinces of Liaoning and, especially, Jilin.
 Throughout the 1990s, more pieces became available in China.

-In the southern part of the peninsula, hardwoods with decorative grains were readily available.
-Consequently, carpenters from these regions, such as Jeolla and Gyeongsang provinces, developed a preference for unadorned furniture, avoiding excessive metalwork.
-(A photo of a Naju Bandaji from southern Jeolla Do province is shown below.)
+In the southern part of the peninsula, hardwoods with naturally decorative grain were readily available.
+As a result, carpenters in regions such as Jeolla and Gyeongsang favored relatively unadorned furniture, relying on the beauty of the wood rather than extensive metalwork.
+(A Naju bandaji from southern Jeolla-do is shown below.)

 Zelkova wood with limited iron fittings.
 Jeolla Do province.
 South Korea.